pydicom/pynetdicom/docs/tutorials/create_scu.rst

 Presentation contexts are how DICOM applications agree on which services are available to an association.
 Each DICOM service has a corresponding set of *SOP Class UIDs*.
-Including one (or more) of these as the *abstract syntax* parameter in the proposed presentation contexts indicates to the *acceptor* that a particular service is requested for data matching that *SOP Class*.
+Setting one of these as the *abstract syntax* parameter in a proposed presentation context indicates to the *acceptor* that the corresponding service is requested for data matching that SOP Class.
 Additionally, the presentation context includes a description on how any exchanged data is to be encoded, its *transfer syntax*.

-So if you want to use the DICOM :dcm:`verification<part04/chapter_A.html>` service, you propose a presentation context for *Verification SOP Class*.
+So if you want to use the DICOM :dcm:`verification<part04/chapter_A.html>` service, you propose a presentation context for the *Verification SOP Class*.
 If you wanted to use the :dcm:`storage<part04/chapter_B.html>` service to store *CT Images*, you'd propose a presentation context for the *CT Image Storage* SOP class with a transfer syntax that matches the encoding of the CT data.

-When the *acceptor* receives the proposed presentation contexts it goes through each one and either accepts it and the corresponding service is available *for each accepted context*, or rejects it.
+When the *acceptor* receives the proposed presentation contexts it goes through them one-by-one, either accepting or rejecting each.
 The results are visible in the A-ASSOCIATE-AC section of the debug log::

     D: Presentation Contexts: